laravel/docs/http-tests.md

 <a name="assert-redirect-contains"></a>
 #### assertRedirectContains

-Assert whether the response is redirecting to a URI that contains the given URI:
+Assert whether the response is redirecting to a URI that contains the given string:

-    $response->assertRedirectContains($uri);
+    $response->assertRedirectContains($string);

 <a name="assert-redirect-to-signed-route"></a>
 #### assertRedirectToSignedRoute